tinted-theming/tinty/README.md

 Lists all available schemes.

-#### `set`
+#### `apply`

-Sets a specific theme.
+Applies a specific theme.
 Requires the name of the theme (or scheme) as an argument.

-Replace `<SCHEME_NAME>` with the name of the theme you wish to set.
+Replace `<SCHEME_NAME>` with the name of the theme you wish to apply.

-`tinty set <SCHEME_NAME>`
+`tinty apply <SCHEME_NAME>`

 #### `update`

-This updates the templates set in the `config.toml` file with the latest template and the latest [schemes].
+This updates the templates item set in the `config.toml` file with the latest template and the latest [schemes].

 #### `init`

-`tinty init` checks to see if you have previously set a theme.
+`tinty init` checks to see if you have previously applied a theme.
 If you have it applies that theme again, otherwise it uses `default-scheme` value set in your `config.toml` file.

-This command is useful when added to your shell `.*rc` file to make sure your shell and other themes are set correctly.
+This command is useful when added to your shell `.*rc` file to make sure your shell and other themes are applied correctly.

 #### `current`

-This prints the last scheme name that was set.
+This prints the last scheme name that was applied.

 #### `info`